Mabel Norris Reese: Pulitzer

-In 2012 King's book Devil in the grove told the story of attorney Thurgood Marshall's defense of four young black men in Lake County, Florida, who were accused in 1949 of raping a white woman.
+In 2012 King's book Devil in the Grove told the story of attorney Thurgood Marshall's defense of four young black men in Lake County, Florida, who were accused in 1949 of raping a white woman.
 They were known as the Groveland Boys.
 Marshall led a team from the NAACP Legal Defense Fund.
-Published by Harper, the book was awarded the 2013 Pulitzer Prize for General Non-Fiction.
+Published by Harper, the book was awarded the 2013 Pulitzer Prize for General Nonfiction.
 The Pulitzer Committee described it as "a richly detailed chronicle of racial injustice".
 The wrongful conviction of black men and summary execution by police in Lake county, Florida became front-page news in 1949 after a posse of 1000 men led by Sheriff McCall shot one of the suspects 400 times.
 The first death penalty conviction for two of the suspects was overturned by the U.S.Supreme Court and sent back for retrial.
 McCall picked up the suspects to return them from the county seat, claiming tire trouble enroute he stopped and shot both men who he said attacked him.
 One feigned death and when a deputy arrived, the deputy shot him as he lay handcuffed on the ground.
 Taken to the hospital, he told the FBI and reporters that it was a set-up by the sheriff.
 Tipped by the D.A. that the story wasn't as being told by the sheriff and his deputies, the Topic posted an op-ed questioning the shooting.
 Mabel Reese, who with her husband and daughter lived with her parents, then became the target of racist violence; yet she persisted, reporting on sheriff McCall when the community did not support removing the racist.
 Dead fish were dumped on her porch and the house was twice targeted by bombs, she wrote an editorial reviling the KKK, with a photo of her holding her dog in front of a burning cross in her yard, indicating she did not fear the antics of the group.
 McCall and other klansmen returned two days later and poisoned the dog.
 They painted KKK on the front of the newspaper office and began a campaign of harassment against the journalist.

 In 2017 the State of Florida and the Orlando Sentinel (then the Orlando Morning Sentinel) formally apologized for the Miscarriage of justice where the paper described its then coverage of the case before the Grand jury met as "inflammatory" and conducive to misinformed public opinion about the guilt of the 4 men.